Teach English Volunteer Abroad Programs

-You can do so much more than just teach English on this project; you will be working side-by-side with your students, encouraging cultural understanding and sharing perspectives to help prepare them for future employment and better opportunities.
+Go for a volunteer trip to teach English in a foreign country!
+You can do so much more than just teaching English on this project!
+Since you will be working side-by-side with your students, you can encourage cultural understanding and share perspectives.
+Moreover, your teaching will help prepare them for future employment and better opportunities.

-As an English teacher you will also be exposing your students to one of the world’s most spoken languages.
+As an English teacher you will introduce your students to the world’s most spoken language.
 Students range in age from primary school age to the elderly – but no matter who sits in your classroom, teaching English is bound to be an extraordinarily fulfilling experience.

 English instruction in the World is spotty at best, so volunteering to teach English will provide young students with a supplement to what they learn in school and will give people who never took English courses the opportunity to learn the language.
 It is also an excellent opportunity to give those living in low-income communities a chance to broaden their horizons and have access to the language that fuels the global economy.